isomerpages/imda-pixel/_community/Start Ups.md

         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
             <br><b>Infodeck</b>
-            <br>Infodeck uses key technology such as AI, machine learning, edge computing and hybrid cloud architecture to manage all smart applications and data of facility managers in one deck-board.
+            <br>Provider of an all in one deck-board platform using key technology such as AI, machine learning, edge computing and hybrid cloud architecture for businesses to manage all smart applications and data.
 	    <br><br><a href="https://www.infodeck.io/" target="_blank" style="background-color: #0A66C2; color: white; text-decoration: none; border-radius: 100px; padding-left: 20px; padding-right: 20px; padding-top:8px; padding-bottom:8px">Read More</a><br><br>
         </td>
     </tr>